-The Scheme will comply with all the applicable circulars issued by SEBI as regard to derivatives viz. provision no. 5.2, 7.5, 7.6 and 12.25 of SEBI Master Circular on Mutual Fund dated June 27, 2024.
-The cumulative gross exposure through equities, repo transactions in corporate debt securities along with other debt securities, REITs & InvITs and derivatives shall not exceed 100% of the net assets of the Scheme.
-The maximum exposure to derivatives (other than hedge position) will not exceed 50% of the net assets of the scheme.
+The Scheme will comply with all the applicable circulars issued by SEBI as regard to derivatives viz. provision no. 5.2, 7.5, 7.6 and 12.25 of SEBI Master Circular on Mutual Fund dated Jun 27, 2024.

+The cumulative gross exposure through equities (including foreign securities), repo transactions in corporate debt securities along with other debt securities and money market securities , REITs & InvITS and derivatives shall not exceed 100% of the net assets of the Scheme.